The Registry of Autism Service Providers

 - Physical therapist (PT): Provides assessment and intervention that focus on the prevention, identification and easing of movement challenges.
 They can either provide direct treatment or consult to the team.

-*Behavior Analysts are certified by the U.S.-based Behavior Analyst Certification Board following a series of courses and a period of supervised practice.
-As of 2017, roughly 65% of RASP Behavior Consultants have this advanced certification.
+*Behavior Analysts are certified by the U.S.-based Behavior Analyst Certification Board (BACB) following a series of courses and a period of supervised practice.
+Behavior Consultants who have this advanced certification will be listed as either BCBA or BCaBA under Certification on the RASP list.

 Behavior Interventionist (BI)